Sarccom/software-architect-learning-resources/README.md

 # Software Architect Learning Resources

-There is no shortcut to become Software Architect.
+There is no shortcut to becoming a Software Architect.

+There is a lot of things to learn, because learning is a never-ending process.
+When you stop learning, somehow in some situation you will feel obsolete.

+Being a Software Architect is not always about technology, you need to aware of business and politics.
+And has a great way to communicate with each stakeholder including your teammates.
+The key is communication, collaboration and negotiation.

+And you need to have a hands-on skill to proof your understanding and to share your knowledge.

+Not to try to simplify things, but this can be your anchor about Software Architect role.
+A software architect role typically has 50% tech things and 50% non-tech things.
+Assume that number is subjective, so it depends on your situation in your organization.

-Actually being a Software Architect is the path to become VP Engineering or Chief Technology Officer or similar roles.
+Actually being a Software Architect is the path to becoming VP Engineering or Chief Technology Officer or similar roles or even better you can be a Technopreneur, start your own startup company by yourself :sunglasses:

 This list is initiated by Software Architect Community (SARCCOM).